C shell: Expressions

 The parentheses in the C shell example are to avoid having the bit-shifting operators confused as I/O redirection operators.
 In either language, parentheses can always be used to explicitly specify the desired order of evaluation, even if only for clarity.

+Return values are limited to 8-bit.
+For exit expressions, the unary negation operator can be used for 32-bit evaluation.